And welcome once again, ladies and gentlemen, back to the Limbaugh Institute for Advanced Conservative Studies.

 But that's Eric's point.

-It's not based on earnings, what's happening in the market.
+It's not based on earnings.

-It's not happening as a result of real strength or weaknesses in American industries.
+What's happening in the market is not happening as a result of real strength or weaknesses in American industries.

-Uh so they're creating a bubble here.
+So they're creating a bubble here.

-And at some point this has to burst.
+And at some point, this has to burst.

-At some point they stop pumping money into it.
+At some point, they stop pumping money into it.

-Somewhere, at some time they have to stop, you would think.
+Somewhere, at some time, they have to stop, you would think.

 And that's a bubble.